-How to Create Soil That Lasts
+How to Create Soil That Last

 One of my gardening friends is a big proponent of using biochar in her garden, so I asked Pat White, founder of Kalanso Biochar, to tell us about its history and benefits.